 Natural Cycle IVF/ IVF Treatment Process

 In women having regular periods, the ovaries produce an egg every month.
 Natural cycle IVF is a type of IVF treatment whereby we aim to retrieve the egg that one’s body has selected.
 Thus, no ovarian stimulating drugs are used unlike the conventional IVF treatment.
-It is usually used for women where medication is either unlikely to help in recruiting a higher number of eggs (clinically known as a ‘suboptimal ovarian reserve’ or those with a previous suboptimal response to ovarian stimulation ‘poor responders’) or in those with a very high risk of over-stimulation as a result of the medication (known as ‘ovarian hyper-stimulation syndrome’ (OHSS)).
+At CRGH it is usually used for women where medication is either unlikely to help in recruiting a higher number of eggs (clinically known as a ‘diminished ovarian reserve’ or those with a previous suboptimal response to ovarian stimulation ‘poor responders’).
+In standard IVF, fertility drugs are given to stimulate the production of multiple eggs.
+Natural cycle IVF is a patient friendly treatment, as no fertility drugs are given.

 As natural cycle IVF follows the normal menstrual cycle, usually only one egg is obtained.
-The entire process takes 15 days during which time the woman is monitored to track the development of her follicles, using ultrasound scans and blood tests.
+The entire process takes 14 days during which time the woman is monitored to track the development of her follicles, using ultrasound scans and blood tests.
 There is quite a high cancellation rate (approximately 30%) due to either high hormonal levels at the start of a cycle, arrest in follicular growth or premature ovulation.
-The egg collection is usually done using light sedation.
+The egg collection is usually done using sedation.
 Ultrasound guided follicular aspiration is done.
 In the aspirate of the follicle, the embryologist should be able to identify the egg.
 The egg is then placed in culture media in our laboratory.